csinva/csinva.github.io/_notes/neuro/basics.md

 - Cerebellum
   - This is commonly referred to as "the little brain," and is considered to be older than the cerebrum on the evolutionary scale.
 The cerebellum controls essential body functions such as balance, posture and coordination, allowing humans to move properly and maintain their structure.

+## thalamocortical system

+- cortex has layers that are connected in columns through 5 layers
+  - cotex has different types based on distributions of cells through layers (Brodmann map 1909 has 50ish areas)
+- thalamus has lots of connections - gates what goes into cortex

 ## limbic system

 - The limbic system contains glands which help relay emotions.
 Many hormonal responses that the body generates are initiated in this area.
 The limbic system includes the amygdala, hippocampus, hypothalamus and thalamus.
-- Amygdala:The amygdala helps the body responds to emotions, memories and fear.
+- Amygdala:The amygdala helps the body respond to emotions, memories and fear.
 It is a large portion of the telencephalon, located within the temporal lobe which can be seen from the surface of the brain.
 This visible bulge is known as the uncus.
 - Hippocampus: This portion of the brain is used for learning memory, specifically converting temporary memories into permanent memories which can be stored within the brain.
 The hippocampus also helps people analyze and remember spatial relationships, allowing for accurate movements.
 This portion of the brain is located in the cerebral hemisphere.
 - Hypothalamus:The hypothalamus region of the brain controls mood, thirst, hunger and temperature.
 It also contains glands which control the hormonal processes throughout the body.
 - Thalamus:The Thalamus is located in the center of the brain.
 It helps to control the attention span, sensing pain and monitors input that moves in and out of the brain to keep track of the sensations the body is feeling.